 Other electives may be substituted as required by the transfer institution.
-Students seeking the Michigan Transfer Agreement Seal for transferability should select MA116 for the math elective.

 ASSOCIATE OF SCIENCE GENERAL SCIENCE

 This curriculum is primarily designed for students who wish to transfer to another institution to pursue education beyond an associate degree.
 All students wishing to transfer should work closely with an advisor to determine course selection and should investigate the transferability of courses.
 This program meets the Michigan Transfer Agreement requirements.
 Substitutions for prescribed courses may be allowed as necessary for students to meet specific transfer requirements.